pervage-qa/load-test-demo/README.md

-# Performance Testing using k6
+# Performance Testing using k6 and Locust